cncf/tag-security/assessments/projects/openkruise/self-assessment.md

 # OpenKruise Self-assessment
-This assessment was created by community members as part of the Security Pals process, and is currently pending changes from the OpenFGA team.
+This assessment was created by community members as part of the [Security Pals](https://github.com/cncf/tag-security/issues/1102) process, and is currently pending changes from the maintainer team.

 ## Authors and collaborators